13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 "We were instructed to pass out numbers rather than the actual toys to the first nine customers in line," recalled Reddit user @CharistineE.
 "When we opened our doors, it was pretty organized because we had set up lines and it was also a high-end neighborhood.
 I gave the first person their number and then all of a sudden, I am tackled from behind.
 This woman slammed into me and knocked me to the floor and ripped the tickets out of my hand, breaking two of my fingers."

-As the employee got their finger repaired, they took comfort knowing that the shopper who had pummeled them would be going home empty handed.
-"The store refused to give her a Furby and tried to detain her until the cops showed up, but she decked our manager and walked out!"
+The employee took comfort knowing that the shopper who had pummeled them would be going home empty handed.
+"The store refused to give her a Furby and tried to detain her until the cops showed up, but she decked our manager and walked out!" the worker said.

 The man who threw a chair at employees because of an iPad